juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 		return face_region
 ```

-Now a typical problem in computer vision is the different transformations our images can have, they can be rotated at certain degree, and that will make difficult for our machine learning model to predict the correct answer, although it is proven that in a Convolutional neural network you can have certain degree of flexibility with rotation and translations, this is a nice property of CNNs called invariance to transformations.
+Now a typical problem in computer vision is the different transformations our images can have, they can be rotated at certain degree, and that will make difficult for our machine learning model to predict the correct answer, although it is proven that in a convolutional neural network you can have certain degree of flexibility with rotation and translations, this is a nice property of CNNs called invariance to transformations.
 We are going to have that nice property only for our teeth detector ConvNet but for face detection, we have to make an additional process called landmark detection to overcome this problem.

 //code fragment for landmark detector